fabracho/python-programming-lectures/README.md

 ## Running Notebooks ##

-All you need to do to play notebooks is to move to the `notebooks folder`:
+All you need to do to play notebooks is to move to the `notebooks` folder:

     cd notebooks